GetLinkfire/API.TestAssigment/README.md

 ## Goal

 Implement CRUD operation for links with WEB.API.
 Information that could be used for link search should be in DB (such as Title, Artist, Code, Domain).
-All other information (destination and tracking info) should be stored in a file, assume that this file will be accessable by another system by domain/code.
+All other information (destination and tracking info) should be stored in a file, assume that this file will be accessible by another system by domain/code.

-Let's try to undersatand what is Link entity and what relations it should have.
+Let's try to understand what is Link entity and what relations it should have.

 #### Link:

 - Title (required, max length: 255)
-- Code  (min length: 2; max lenght: 100, shold be alphanumeric, special characters are not allowed, except underscore) - if not provided random code should be generated
+- Code  (min length: 2; max length: 100, should be alphanumeric, special characters are not allowed, except underscore) - if not provided random code should be generated
 - Url   (required, rule for urls should be applied)
 - MediaType (required, indicate if it Ticket or Music link)
-- Domain  (required, assume that there is another sourse of available domains, to current DB replicated only Name and Id, so for this task it is static data)
+- Domain  (required, assume that there is another source of available domains, to current DB replicated only Name and Id, so for this task it is static data)
 - Artists (list of artists, used as a 'tag' for search)
 - Link could not be removed, only marked as deleted
 - **Music Link** should have